What is moxifloxacin hydrochloride?

 - Active tuberculosis (TB) disease.
 (This is an "off-label" use.)

-- Certain bacterial enteric infections, such as salmonellosis, shigellosis, and campylobacteriosis.
+- Certain bacterial enteric infections, such as salmonellosis (also known as Salmonella infection), shigellosis, and campylobacteriosis.
 (This is an "off-label" use.)

 - Certain bacterial respiratory diseases, including pneumonia.